NaluKit/nalu-examples/NaluDominoSimplePopUpApplication/README.md

 The content area will be used to show the three different components:

-* a search componnt
+* a search component
 * a list component (the result from the search)
-* a detail comonent (a selected person from the list) as PopUpController
+* a detail component (a selected person from the list) as PopUpController

 **Attention:**
 This example has a filter implemented, that, in case 'Bart Simpsons' is selected from the list, the application will route to the search view.
 This is the desired behavior: see [```BartSimpsonFilter```](https://github.com/NaluKit/nalu-examples/blob/master/NaluDominoSimpleApplication/src/main/java/com/github/nalukit/example/nalu/simpleapplication/client/filters/BartSimpsonFilter.java)